proycon/gecco/README.md

           context-sensitive method.
     - **Hunspell Module**
         - Hunspell is open-source lexicon-based software for spelling correction.
-          This module enables aspell to be used from gecco.
+          This module enables hunspell to be used from gecco.
 This is not a context-sensitive method.
     - **Lexicon Module**
         - The lexicon module enables you to automatically generate a lexicon